njwright92/paper-kit-portfolio/README.md

 [![Website Status](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://njwright92.github.io/paper-kit-portfolio/)

 # Portfolio

+## Welcome

 Welcome to my personal portfolio, your one-stop shop to get to know me and my work.

+## Technology Stack

-Crafted using the latest React 18.2 and the Paper Kit React template, this portfolio aims to give you a comprehensive look at my various projects.
-It leverages React and Reactstrap, along with a set of robust dependencies, to offer a seamless experience.
+Crafted using the latest React 18.2, this portfolio aims to give you a comprehensive look at my various projects.
+Key dependencies include:

+- React 18.2: Core library for building the UI.
+- Reactstrap: Bootstrap 4 components for React.
+- Formik: Form handling.

+## Features

+It leverages React and Reactstrap, along with key dependencies, to offer a seamless experience.

+## Explore

 Whether you're here to explore my coding projects or just to learn more about me, everything you need is just a click away.

 ## Getting Started
 To run this portfolio on your local machine, follow these steps:

 Clone the repository:
-bash
-Copy code
 git clone https://github.com/njwright92/paperKitPortfolio.git

-Install the required dependencies:
+Install the required dependencies: npm install
-Copy code
-npm install

 Start the development server:
-sql
-Copy code
 npm start

 The portfolio will now be accessible at http://localhost:3000/.

 ## Dependencies
 The portfolio relies on the following dependencies:

-Classnames: "^2.3.2"
-Formik: "^2.4.2"
-Moment: "2.29.4"
-NoUISlider: "15.4.0"
-React: ">=16.0.0"
-React Datetime: "3.2.0"
-React DOM: ">=16.0.0"
-React Router DOM: "6.11.1"
-React Scripts: "5.0.1"
-Reactstrap: "8.10.0"
-SASS: "1.62.1"
-Bootstrap: "4.6.2"
+    "fortawesome/fontawesome-free": "^6.4.2",
+    "aos": "^2.3.4",
+    "classnames": "^2.3.2",
+    "formik": "^2.4.3",
+    "moment": "^2.29.4",
+    "nouislider": "^15.7.1",
+    "react": "^18.2.0",
+    "react-datetime": "^3.2.0",
+    "react-dom": "^18.2.0",
+    "react-router-dom": "^6.15.0",
+    "react-scripts": "^5.0.1",
+    "reactstrap": "^9.2.0",
+    "sass": "^1.66.1",
+    "svgo": "^3.0.2"

 ### Credits